Careers, Work Experience & University Advice

 Work Experience is a great way to explore career paths and to find out what is involved in an occupation.
 This is especially true if you are unsure about the type of work you would like to do when you leave college.
 Work Experience often leads to further employment opportunities, including part time work.

-You can spend one week (minimum of 30 hours) in a work place.
 Each Work Experience placement can count towards your Year 12 Certificate and you can participate in several placements while at college.
-To find out more about Work Experience visit the Work Experience Coordinator - in the Careers Centre.
+To find out more about Work Experience visit the Work Experience Coordinator, Bec Osborne, in the Careers Centre.

 Can you help?